FRiCKLE/ngx_postgres/README.md

 - `none`         - don't return anything, this should be used only when extracting values with `postgres_set` for use with other modules (without `Content-Type`).

-Row and column numbers start at 0.
-Column name can be used instead of column number.

 postgres_set